SAP Commerce Cloud Migration Checklist: 6 Phases That Actually Matter

 SAP Commerce Developer, Spadoom AG

 83% of data migration projects exceed their budgets or schedules (Bloor Group, 2023).
-The failures almost never come from the platform itself — they come from skipped preparation, discovered-too-late incompatibilities, and integration surprises.
-This checklist is organised into six phases, in the order they should happen.
+The failures almost never come from the platform itself.
+They come from skipped preparation, incompatibilities discovered too late, and integration surprises that nobody scoped.
+I’ve watched this pattern play out across dozens of projects.

 TL;DR: SAP Commerce Cloud migrations fail when teams skip preparation.
 This 6-phase checklist covers: pre-migration assessment (data profiling, performance baselines), compatibility validation (code, extensions, data models), project setup (team, governance, scope), infrastructure configuration (environments, security, CI/CD), go-live execution (testing, data migration, cutover), and post-launch operations (monitoring, optimisation, training).
 83% of migrations exceed budgets (Bloor Group, 2023) — following a structured checklist is how you stay in the 17%.